Punk rock: Post-punk

+Although, post-punk was largely a British movement, the scene had roots in the United States.
+Notable American post-punk bands included Pere Ubu, Devo, Television, Mission of Burma, Talking Heads, Suburban Lawns, Chrome and MX-80 Sound.
+The no wave movement that developed in New York in the late 1970s, with artists such as Lydia Lunch and James Chance, was birthed as an opposition to commercialized new wave music.
+In 1980, Australian post-punk band, the Birthday Party, relocated to London and later evolved into Nick Cave and the Bad Seeds.
+Melbourne's Little band scene further proliferated post-punk and gave rise to acts such as Dead Can Dance.
+The original post-punk movement became highly influential to 1990s and 2000s alternative rock music, inspiring the subsequent post-punk revival scene in New York.

 Hardcore

 A distinctive style of punk, characterized by superfast, aggressive beats, screaming vocals, and often politically aware lyrics, began to emerge in 1978 among bands scattered around the United States and Canada.
 The first major scene of what came to be known as hardcore punk developed in Southern California in 1978–79, initially around such punk bands as the Germs and Fear.
 The movement soon spread around North America and internationally.
 According to author Steven Blush, "Hardcore comes from the bleak suburbs of America.
 Parents moved their kids out of the cities to these horrible suburbs to save them from the 'reality' of the cities and what they ended up with was this new breed of monster".
-In 1981, hardcore punk was exposed to mainstream television audiences following a live performance from Fear on Saturday Night Live, which prompted a live-broadcast riot and mosh pit, which included members of the emerging D.C. scene such as Ian MacKaye, Harley Flanagan, Tesco Vee, and John Brannon.
+In 1981, hardcore punk was exposed to mainstream television audiences following a live performance from Fear on Saturday Night Live, which prompted a live-broadcast riot and mosh pit, which included members of the emerging hardcore scene such as Ian MacKaye, Harley Flanagan, Tesco Vee, and John Brannon.